wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/service-composition/README.md

 Once the airline ticket reservation is successful, the travel agency service needs to communicate with the hotel reservation service to reserve hotel rooms.
 To check the implementation of hotel reservation service, see the `hotel_reservation_service.bal` implementation.

-If all services work successfully, the travel agency service confirms and arrange the complete tour for the user.
+If all services work successfully, the travel agency service confirms and arranges the complete tour for the user.
 Refer to the `travel_agency_service.bal` to see the complete implementation of the travel agency service.
 Inline comments are added for better understanding.

 **travel_agency_service.bal**